eclab/grains/README.md

 ## Info

-This directory contains documents with useful information for developing GRAINS etc.
+This directory contains documents with useful information for developing GRAINS, using MIDI, etc.

 Status: A work in progress, I guess!